JohnBolger/FFMR/README.md

 2. Find out how much manager success is affected by having to draft a new team at the beginning of each season. (β)

-3. Find out if using FFMR to forcast outcomes is better than choosing outcomes at random (and by how much).
+3. Find out if using FFMR to forecast outcomes is better than choosing outcomes at random (and by how much).
 (Brier skill score)

 ## Data Collection:
 I used the [sleeper wrapper package](https://github.com/dtsong/sleeper-api-wrapper) to retrive data from sleeper's API.